JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 1.5 €
 ```

-It seems that everything works well.
-Note one big difference against Python.
-In Python, we can create a class and then define methods inside the class.
-If we want to add a new method, we have to modify the class.
-In Julia, methods for types can be defined at any time without the necessity to modify the type definition.
+There is one big difference with Python, where we can create a class and define methods inside the class.
+If we wanted to add a new method, we have to would modify the class.
+In Julia, we can add or alter methods any time without the necessity to change the class.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```
-Define a new method for the `symbol` function that will be used for the `Dollar` type.
+Define a new method for the `symbol` function for `Dollar`.

 **Hint:** the dollar symbol `$` has a special meaning in Julia.
 Do not forget to use the `\` symbol when using the dollar symbol in a string.